 Dental and Orthodontic Applications

-Other related SMA devices are also being used for healing broken bones—staples of the shape memory materials are attached to each part of the bone, and these staples then apply a constant, well-defined force to pull the two pieces together as the SMA is warmed by the body and tries to return to its original configuration.
-This force helps knit the two pieces of bone back together.
-Such smart ‘healing’ powers are the reason why SMAs are being borne in mind for many applications in the medical, dentistry and other fields in the future.
+Other related SMA devices are also being employed for healing broken bones—staples of the shape memory materials are fixed to the bone parts, and these staples apply a steady, well-defined force to pull two pieces together as the SMA is heated up by the body and begins to regain its original configuration.
+This force helps in joining the two pieces of bone back together.
+These smart “healing” powers are the reason why SMAs are in great demand for many applications in the dental, medical, and other fields in the future.